 - Higher interest rates

-Banks lend based on the property’s cash flow.
+Banks lend based on the property’s Cash Flow.
 When they squeeze that analysis into a 25-year payback period, your loan amount shrinks.
 It’s math that doesn’t work in your favor.

 The Better Option: CMHC Insured Programs